 Patient Readiness in the Discharge Procedure After Receiving Health Education Using Audio-Visual Media

 Table 5 shows the level of patient readiness for hospital discharge after receiving health education using audio-visual media.
 Most respondents were classified in the very high readiness category, followed by high and moderate categories, while only a small proportion were categorized as low.
 The mean RHDS score in the audio-visual group was 8.79 with a standard deviation of 1.37.

 Table 5.
-Frequency Distribution of The Readiness for Hospital Discharge (RHDS) in Education with Audio Visual Media
+Frequency Distribution of The Readiness for Hospital Discharge (RHDS) in Education with Audio-Visual Media